Balancing Booze & Weight Loss: Effective Strategies To Shed Alcohol-Induced Pounds

 Bad Digestion: Drinking might feel fun for a couple of hours, but alcohol can put stress on your stomach and intestines and interfere with the smooth movement of food through the digestive tract, causing indigestion.

-Too much alcohol can interfere with the enzymes and other fluids secreted by the digestive system, which are vital for nutrient absorption, affecting the amount of macro and micronutrients absorbed into the body and the benefits you gain from them [7].
+Too much alcohol can interfere with the enzymes and other fluids secreted by the digestive system, which are vital for nutrient absorption, affecting the amount of macro and micronutrients absorbed into the body and the benefits you gain from them.16

-Dehydrating Your Body: Ever felt the need to run to the restroom every hour after a night of drinking?
+Dehydrating Your Body: The urge to run to the restroom every hour after a night of drinking can be quite strong.
 Alcohol is a diuretic that suppresses the hormone vasopressin, which is responsible for our ability to hold our bladders.
 So it makes you expel fluids from your body more often, and you wake the following day completely dehydrated.

 This dehydration can not only make your belly bloat since your body will retain more water the next day to cancel out the loss, but it’ll also lead to dry skin, which can go on to cause dandruff, eczema, rosacea, etc.

-Researchers have also found a close link between excessive alcohol consumption and skin conditions, so skip the alcohol for a flatter tummy and clearer skin [8]!
+Researchers have also found a close link between excessive alcohol consumption and skin conditions, so skip the alcohol for a flatter tummy and clearer skin!17

 Obesity Worsens Alcohol’s Side Effects